Renter Beware: 4 Hidden Costs of Apartment Life

 Moving always costs you more than you think — if not more money, then more time.

 If you don’t have a friend with a truck, or if your friend mysteriously doesn’t answer your texts, then you’ll need to hire a moving company or rent a U-Haul.
-A 10-foot moving truck for a small apartment will cost you $20 a day, plus an additional $1.09 per mile.
+A 10-foot moving truck for a small apartment will cost you $20 a day, plus an additional $.99 per mile.
 This doesn’t include gas, which these big trucks eat up fast.
-A move just 100 miles away will cost you $129 per day, not including hired labor or gas money.
-You’ll also have to account for the fee that the company will charge you for dropping off the truck at a different location.
+A move just 100 miles away will cost you $129 per day, not including hired labor, gas money, taxes, or even the pads you need to use to ensure your furniture doesn’t get scratched.
+You’ll also have to account for the fee that the company might charge you if you choose to drop off the truck at a different location.

-No matter what, this is an unavoidable headache.
-However, you may be able to sell the things you don’t need in order to offset the cost.
-You’re not going to wear that jacket you bought four years ago, so turn it into cash at a Buffalo Exchange.
+No matter what, moving is a pain.
+However, it’s also an opportunity to sell things you don’t need in order to offset the cost.
+You’re not going to wear that jacket you bought four years ago, so turn it into cash at a consignment shop.

 There are often more cars than there are parking spaces in a crowded city.
 An apartment could come with just one parking space for two or more people — or may not come with any parking at all.
 If street parking requires a permit from the city, it takes time to go down to City Hall, apply for the permit, and wait for it to come in the mail.
-If you don’t have a permit displayed — or even if you overlook a street cleaning sign — that can add up to unnecessary tickets.
-A parking ticket in L.A. county, for example, costs $70!
-If not paid within 21 days, the price goes up to over $100.
-Taking risks is costly.
+If you don’t have a permit displayed — or even if you overlook a street cleaning sign — that can add up to unnecessary (and expensive) tickets.

 Be proactive and look into paying more for an extra parking space.
 It’s something we hate to spend money on, but the expense of accruing fines or the inconvenience of being unable to find a parking spot is worth avoiding.